csdurfee/csdurfee.github.io/content/hot-hand-pt2.md

 In my last installment, I was looking at season long shooting records from the NBA, and I concluded that NBA players were less streaky than expected.
 They have fewer long strings of makes and misses than a series of coin flips would.

 I've been thinking this could be due to "heat check" shots -- a player has made a bunch of shots in a row, or are having a good shooting game in general, so they take harder shots than they normally take.
+It would explain some players that fans consider streaky or "heat check" players who are actually super un-streaky.
+Jordan Poole was the least streaky player over the last 4 seasons, which defies my expectations.
+Say he believes he is streaky, so tends to take bad shots when

 Or it could be due to "get a bucket" shots -- a player is having a bad shooting game, so they force higher percentage shots and potentially free throws.

-I think this theory also explains some players that casual fans consider streaky who are actually super un-streaky.
-Jordan Poole was the least streaky player over the last 4 seasons.

 There's a quirk of NBA stats to remember: if a player is fouled while shooting, it only counts as a field goal attempt if they make the shot.
 So driving to the hoop is guaranteed to not decrease a player's field goal percentage if they successfully draw a foul, or get called for an offensive foul.

 I'm not sure I've made an airtight case for the *lukewarm hand*.
 Combining every game in a season could hide the hot hand effect.
-So I looked at streakiness in individual games.
+What about individual games?

 ## Game-level shooting statistics show a lukewarm tendency
 I am using the complete shooting statistics available from this kaggle project: [https://www.kaggle.com/datasets/mexwell/nba-shots](https://www.kaggle.com/datasets/mexwell/nba-shots)